BoldlyGoes/boldlygoes.github.io/_pages/about.md

 If you have any enquiries please don’t hesitate to get in touch: [boldlygoesuk@gmail.com ](mailto:boldlygoesuk@gmail.com )

+We use amazon affiliate links on this site, Amazon pays us an advertising fee every time something is bought through one of our product links.
+This allows us to make some petrol money for future camping trips while remaining unbiased when reviewing products.

-If you'd like to support us please consider using our [Amazon Affiliate link](https://www.amazon.co.uk/?_encoding=UTF8&camp=1634&creative=6738&linkCode=ur2&tag=bolgoe-21)
+If you'd like to support us please consider using our general [Amazon Affiliate link](https://www.amazon.co.uk/?_encoding=UTF8&camp=1634&creative=6738&linkCode=ur2&tag=bolgoe-21) whenever you shop on Amazon.

 Follow us on [Instagram](https://www.instagram.com/boldly_goes/) or [Twitter](https://twitter.com/BoldlyGoesUK)